testpointcorp/Vansah-API-Binding-Java/README.md

         passwordInput.sendKeys("your_password");
         loginButton.click();

-        //Add logs for each step function(ResultID, ActualResultComment , TestStepID, screenshotTrueorFalse, File Screenshot);
+        //Add logs for each step function with screenshot(ResultID, ActualResultComment , TestStepID, File Screenshot);
-        apptest.addTestLog("passed", "As expected, User is able to enter the username and password",2, true, screenshotFile);
+        apptest.addTestLog("passed", "As expected, User is able to enter the username and password",2,screenshotFile);

         }catch(Exception e){

-        //Updates an existing test log with new information when there is any Exception apptest.updateTestLog("failed","User is not able to click on Login Button",true,screenshotFile);
+        //Updates an existing test log with new information or failure screenshot when there is any Exception apptest.updateTestLog("failed","User is not able to click on Login Button",screenshotFile);
         }